Your Ultimate “WIY” / Remembering Your “WIY”

 In instances where life becomes “too busy” or “too overwhelming,” it can be a prelude to the thought, “Maybe I should just give up”…when what your ego is trying to tell you is to take the easy way out.

 Therefore, listen to the authentic voice that says to you, “Keep going.
 Deep down, you know it’s what you want.”
 Using your WIY can help.
 Again, who inspires you?
 Dig up those photos, and allow yourself to remember.

 Finally, respect the process.
 Respect the time.
 Respect the process.
 Tomorrow is never promised, and the lasttomorrow will be here before you know it.
 As I sit here today, four decades later, I can still recall so vividly the way my great grandmother’s nursing home smelled and how she was so frail but also so strong.
 Time goes by so fast, so embrace today.
 God Bless.

 Jodi Sheakley-Wright, PhD, is a Lead Mentor & Health Coach with KK Wellness Consulting and Certified Wellness Coach through Wellcoaches®.
 She is thankful for the outstanding example that her dad, Robert (“Bob” aka “Skip”), Sheakley, Jr., taught and inspired to thousands of students in his 36-year career.
 She eagerly supports others in discovering and refining their own healthy path.
-Learn more at https://www.kkwellnessconsulting.com/, or reach Jodi directly at email@example.com.
+Reach Jodi directly at firstname.lastname@example.org.